Ready to visit? Click here to see tickets & memberships

-Our rescue program is one of the largest rescue facilities in the world - rescuing, rehabilitating and releasing over 150 marine mammals each year.
+Our rescue program has one of the largest rescue "hospitals" in the world.
+We rescue, rehabilitate and release over 150 marine animals each year.

-If you see a marine mammal that you believe is in distress:
+If you see a marine animal that you believe is in distress:

 Rescue situations, and their recommended courses of action, vary dramatically depending on the species concerned.
 Other critical factors are also involved, such as age, behaviour, location and apparent health.
 Please don't try to help an animal on your own.

-The Marine Mammal Rescue Centre, is Canada’s only dedicated marine mammal rescue facility and one of the largest rescue facilities in the world.
-We have been involved in marine mammal rescue and rehabilitation for some sixty years.
-Our current facilities allow for on-site rehabilitation of seals, sea lions, sea otters, sea turtles and small cetaceans, such as harbour porpoise.
-We are also equipped to respond to off-site marine mammal emergencies, including disentangling sea lions in the wild.
-Each year, our rescue program saves 100+ marine mammals and rehabilitates them for release back into their natural habitat.
+The Marine Mammal Rescue Centre is Canada’s only dedicated marine mammal rescue facility and one of the largest in the world.
+We have rescued and rehabilitated marine animals for over 60 years.
+Our "hospital" allows for on-site rehabilitation of seals, sea lions, sea otters, sea turtles and small cetaceans, such as harbour porpoises.
+We also respond to off-site marine mammal emergencies, including disentangling sea lions along the coast.

 The Rescue Centre has two indoor spaces.
 One houses a food preparation area and offices.
-The other is a new state-of-the art hospital including a laboratory, pharmacy, examination area and surgical and recovery areas.
-Our outdoor facilities consist of a variety of rehabilitation pools and tubs to suit different sizes and species of marine mammals at different stages of rehabilitation.
-Quarantine is critical in wildlife rehabilitation: new arrivals and/or sick animals are kept separated from any healthy marine mammals.
+The other is a new state-of-the art hospital that includes a laboratory, a pharmacy, examination, surgical and recovery areas.
+Our outdoor facilities consist of a variety of rehabilitation pools and tubs to suit different sizes and species of marine animals at different stages of rehabilitation.
+Quarantine is critical in wildlife rehabilitation: we keep new arrivals and sick animals separated from healthy ones.

-Sadly, sea lions frequently become entangled in discarded packing straps, rope, string and nets.
-It is estimated that over 400 sea lions are affected along our coast.
-Our Marine Mammal Rescue team has pioneered a way to disentangle these animals.
+Sadly, sea lions frequently entangle in discarded packing straps, rope, strings and nets ─ over 400 sea lions are impacted along our coast.
+Our Marine Mammal Rescue team has pioneered a way to disentangle these distressed animals.
 Disentanglements take an extraordinary amount of time, personnel, boats, gear and drugs.

 Ongoing contributions made by our valued partners are essential to the success of the Marine Mammal Rescue Centre.